jjneely/carolinarscm.org/content/news/2015-course-director-simon-lole.md

 arranger, musical director and pianist for Hayley Westenra, with whom he has toured Japan; he has toured with Will Martin, and has done a lot of arranging for Gary Barlow’s record company with the singer, Camilla Kerslake.
-Simon is now Musical Director for both Aled Jones and the girl group, Celeste, and regularly arranges music for both of them.
+Simon is now Musical Director for both Aled Jones and the chorister group, Celeste, and regularly arranges music for both of them.

 He has worked regularly with the City of Prague Philharmonic Orchestra,